 There are a number of common business mistakes people make when starting up a new endeavour—every new business owner will make some mistakes, but there are a few common business mistakes that you can be on the lookout to avoid.
-This article talks about Ten Mistakes That Can Cost Your Business Money—We'regoing to narrow it down to the four biggest.
+Here are the four biggest.

 1. Not Having A Business Plan